Top Reasons CRM Projects Fail*

 *Meta Group, 2001 Forester 2009

 Sadly, companies don’t learn from their mistakes.
-In 2014 Success Accelerators and C5 Insight found that over one-third of CRM projects were still failing and that some companies had experienced 2 or 3 successive failures.
+Success Accelerators and C5 Insight found that over one-third of CRM projects were still failing and that some companies had experienced 2 or 3 successive failures.

 How do you avoid these failures?